Scurrlin/LC_Python_vs_Cpp/README.md

 For each problem, I developed a solution in Python and then translated that solution into C++ (with one exception that I'll touch on later).
 I aimed to keep the logic and structure as similar as possible between the two languages to allow for a fair comparison.

-The exception case I mentioned earlier was LeetCode problem 912, which was part of the selections focusing on Sorting algorithms.
+The exception case I mentioned earlier was LeetCode problem 912, which was part of the selections focusing on sorting algorithms.
 Given that there is a built-in method that can reduce an otherwise lengthy solution down to a couple lines of code in both languages, I felt both approaches merited inclusion.

 Once I was satisfied with the solutions, I submitted each solution three times in the LeetCode sandbox to procure a broader dataset.
 I recorded the runtime (in milliseconds) and memory usage (in megabytes) for each submission, then averaged those values to obtain a single runtime and memory figure for each problem.
 After that, I averaged the mean values for each problem to get an average runtime and memory figure for each algorithm.
 The runtime and memory figures for each problem and algorithm served as the cornerstones of this performance comparison.